 - Fewer complications

-In short, the robotic-assisted surgical system combines robotics and surgical technology as never before, enabling your surgeon to provide an effective and minimally invasive treatment option for a wide range of complex conditions, including:
+The robotic-assisted surgical system combines robotics and surgical technology, enabling surgeons to provide an effective and minimally invasive treatment option for various complex conditions, including:

 - General Surgery